Kinglion7/simeon-dataviz-portfolio/final-project-part-two.md

 # User research

+## Research Goal

+The goal of this user research is to evaluate the clarity, effectiveness, and accessibility of the data story about fencing rating costs and tournament requirements.
+Specifically, I aim to understand:

+- Whether the narrative structure and flow effectively guide readers through the complex data
+- How well the visualizations communicate the key insights about tournament counts and costs
+- Whether the story is accessible to both fencing-experienced and non-fencing audiences
+- What improvements are needed to make the data more interpretable and actionable

+This research will inform refinements for Part III to ensure the final story effectively communicates the financial and time investment required to achieve different fencing ratings.

 ## Target audience
 > Include your approach to identifying representative individuals, and who you hope to reach with your story.